 Natural births offer a bit of freedom: some people give birth at home.
 You could use a doula or midwife, and your hospital stay would be shorter.
 During your natural birth, you squeeze out fluid in your baby’s lungs, which helps ease breathing issues (With a C-section, doctors are responsible for opening a newborn’s airways).
 You’re also united with your bundle of joy right after birth (if all goes well) and can start breastfeeding sooner than C-section moms (milk may take longer to produce).

-In all, the delivery method is between you and your doctor, who’ll let you know the specific concerns he has for your pregnancy, if any.
+In all, the delivery method you choose (whether natural or c-section) is between you and your doctor, who’ll let you know the specific concerns he has for your pregnancy if any.

 Excuse for that I interfere … here recently.
 But this theme is very close to me.
 I can help with the answer.
 Write in PM.